 The listing and labeling organization identification marking might be in the form of a symbol of the organization.
 The product category marking should identify the extinguisher, for example, "Carbon Dioxide Fire Extinguisher," "Dry Chemical Fire Extinguisher," or "Clean Agent Fire Extinguisher."
 Extinguisher ratings should indicate the classification of fire type, such as A, B, or C, and the associated fire size.
-An example of an extinguisher rating is 1-A: 5-B:C, which designates a Class A fire (wood) rating with an associated fire size of 1, as described in ANSI/UL711, CAN/ULC-S508, Standard for Rating and Testing of Fire Extinguishers; a Class B fire (flammable liquid) rating with an associated fire size of 5, as described in ANSI/UL711, CAN/ULC-S508; and a Class C compatible rating as described in ANSI/UL711, CAN/ULC-S508.
+An example of an extinguisher rating is 1-A: 5-B:C, which designates a Class A fire (wood) rating with an associated fire size of 1, as described in UL 711, CAN/ULC-S508, Standard for the Rating and Fire Testing of Fire Extinguishers, a Class B fire (flammable liquid) rating with an associated fire size of 5, as described in UL 711, CAN/ ULC-S508; and a Class C compatible rating as described in UL 711, CAN/ULC-S508.